 Damini was the daughter of Gandharva as well as the princess.
 Her dance can attract anyone in the whole universe.
 Once Shani was performing his Shiva Pooja and ignored Damini, she cursed him always to have his eyes turned downwards and for his sight to bring trouble.

 Shani in Vedic Astrology

 Shani is also known as Saturn in Vedic astrology.
 Saturn is one of the nine planetary deities called the Navagraha.
 It is the seventh among them.
 Saturn is a very slow-moving planet.
 It takes about 30 years to travel through all 12 zodiac signs.
-It is said that planet Saturn is an arbiter of our past deeds.
+It is said that planet Saturn is a judge of our past deeds.
 (Effects of Saturn in 12 Houses)

 Saturn is a Natural Benefactor of Jobs and Services, Metals, Industries, Age, Poverty, Hardships, Diseases, all kinds of obstacles, and selfishness.
-As the manifestation of inert matter, Saturn states our fortune, our health, and our popularity.
+Saturn states our fortune, health, and popularity as the manifestation of inert matter.
 In Vedic astrology, anyone born under Shani’s influence is feared to possess bad luck.
-Shani Dev is often worshiped to keep away misfortune, adversity, and evil to alleviate negative hurdles.
+Shani Dev is often worshiped to prevent misfortune, adversity, and evil and alleviate negative hurdles.
 However, Shani is often misinterpreted.

 ॐ ऐं ह्रीं श्रीं शनैश्चराय नमः ||

 Om Aing Hring Shring Shanaishchray Namah ||